GIST-NJU/RestCT/README.md

-## Docker Images for Artifact Evaluation
+## Docker Image for Artifact Evaluation

 Additional Docker images are provided to simplify the assessment of the artifact.
 Please refer to the [README_DOCKER](https://github.com/GIST-NJU/RestCT/blob/main/README_DOCKER.md) file for detailed instructions.